antistereov/singularity-core/README.md

     ```yaml
     baseline:
       ui:
-        # The base URL of your frontend
+        # Optional: The base URL of your frontend.
+Default is http://localhost:4200
         base-url: http://localhost:4200
     ```